ababic/wagtailpurge/README.md

 ### 2. Individual URLs

 Utilizes Wagtail's `wagtail.contrib.frontend_cache` app to purge a single URL of your choosing from a CDN or downstream cache.
-The URL can be anything from a page URL to a harcoded Django view URL, or even a URL completely out of the app's control (as long as it's on a domain managed by the same CDN / upstream cache service).
+The URL can be anything from a page URL to a harcoded Django view URL, or even a URL completely out of the app's control (as long as it's on a domain managed by the same CDN / downstream cache account).

 **NOTE:** This option is only available when `wagtail.contrib.frontend_cache` is installed.